sourcegraph/sourcegraph-public-snapshot/doc/code_insights/language_insight_quickstart.md

 Example: if the Threshold is set to 3%, and 2% of your code is in python and 2% of your code is in ruby, then both will be grouped into 'Other' and the value for 'Other' will be 4%.

-### 6. Set the visibility of your insight

-This controls who else can see your insight.

-Anything set to "Private" won't be visible by anyone else.
-Otherwise, everyone in the selected organization can see your insight (if they have also enabled [the feature flag](quickstart.md#1-enable-the-experimental-feature-flag)).

-### 7. Click "create code insight" to view and save your insight
+### 6. Click "create code insight" to view and save your insight

 You'll be taken to the sourcegraph.example.com/insights page and can view your insight.